 The real estate market in Metro Vancouver can be competitive, but there are still great opportunities for buyers.
 Whether you’re looking at condos, townhomes, or single-family properties, I’m here to help guide you every step of the way.
 Metro Vancouver offers a variety of housing options across price ranges—new builds in expanding areas like Brentwood, older character homes in East Vancouver, or luxurious waterfront properties in West Vancouver.
-It’s important to consider factors such as budget, commute times, and access to amenities when deciding on the right home for you
+It’s important to consider factors such as budget, commute times, and access to amenities when deciding on the right home for you.

 Metro Vancouver is known for having a relatively high cost of living, especially when it comes to housing.
 However, understanding the full picture—including utility costs, transportation expenses, and local taxes—will help you plan effectively.
 I can provide insights on how to manage your budget to make the most of what Metro Vancouver has to offer.
 Many people find that the quality of life here more than makes up for the costs, with access to nature, public services, and a vibrant cultural scene.